MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 ## endOfConversation

-A bot receives an **endOfConversation** activity to indidate that the user has ended the conversation.
+A bot receives an **endOfConversation** activity to indicate that the user has ended the conversation.
 A bot may send an **endOfConversation** activity to indicate to the user that the conversation is ending.